Payarc/PayarcSDK/README.md

 ### Configuration Setup

 1. Create the `.env` file in the root of your project.
-2. Add the following rows and update wiht your environment-specific values.
+2. Add the following rows and update with your environment-specific values.

     ```ini
     PAYARC_ENV=''